EpochModTeamInternal/DayZ-A.M.P/README.md

 * Dynamic road debris with loot piles.
 * Randomly placed vehicle spawns on roads and around buildings.
 * Will work on any arma 2 map.
-* All fixes and features from 1.7.4 CE https://github.com/R4Z0R49/DayZMod
+* All fixes and features from DayZ CE https://github.com/R4Z0R49/DayZMod

 **Notable Client Changes**
 ========================